-- 4.139 Each examiner shall assess the thesis in advance of the oral examination (see also Regulation 4.125).
-Each examiner shall submit an independent report in the University's standard format to the Doctoral College in advance of the oral examination and not less than one week before the date of the oral examination (see Regulation 4.121).
-The Doctoral College will distribute the examiner reports to all examiners, and the Chairperson at least one week prior to the oral examination. - 4.140 Every candidate submitting a thesis for examination shall have a right to defend the submitted work in the oral examination even if examiners are of the opinion that the thesis is unsatisfactory.
-In any such case, the examiners shall provide the University with written guidance for the candidate concerning the deficiencies of the thesis. - 4.141 This will be considered as a submission for examination and the examiners' report will make one of the recommendations under Regulation 4.142.
+- 4.134 Each examiner shall assess the thesis in advance of the oral examination and submit an independent report to the independent Chairperson at the completion of Viva Voce examination (see also Regulation 4.120). - 4.135 Every candidate submitting a thesis for examination shall have a right to defend the submitted work in the oral examination. - 4.136 Submission of the thesis will be considered as a submission for examination and following Viva Voce examination the Joint Examiners' Report will make one of the recommendations under Regulation 4.137.